 It takes many different people, working together to successfully build Neighbourhood Watch and promote its philosophy.

 The simplest and easiest way to be involved in Neighbourhood Watch is to promote our philosophy.
-The NHW program is still accessible by simply getting to know your neighbours, looking out for each other, reporting suspicious activity to police and subscribing to ewatch.
+The NHW program is still accessible by simply getting to know your neighbours, looking out for each other and reporting suspicious activity to police.

 By following a few simple steps, everyone can promote the Neighbourhood Watch philosophy –